The importance of small talk

 It can enhance your career

 Striking up small talk with someone you don’t know can lead to great things in your career.
-Chatting about the weather could lead to you discussing work or aspirations, and in some cases the person you’re speaking to may have useful connections to push you further in your career.
+Chatting about more mundane subjects could lead to you discussing your work or aspirations.
+In some cases the person you’re speaking to may have useful connections to push you further in your career.
+Remember, it’s not about what you know… it’s about who you know!

 It can lead to a lasting relationship

-All relationships start somewhere, whether they are platonic or romantic.
-Making small talk with someone new is another way of meeting people and widening your friendship circles.
+All relationships start somewhere, whether they’re platonic or romantic.
+Making small talk with someone new is just another way of meeting people and widening those friendship circles.
+Start with a light chat and see where it takes you.

 How to make small talk